Update on Receiving Referrals

 (Other languages: Spanish)

-Yesenia (she/her) is an outpatient psychotherapist with the Department of Social Work and Community Health, partnered with RUSH’S OB-GYN practices.
-Yesenia obtained her master’s in social work from the University of Chicago at Illinois.
-Yesenia completed a perinatal mental health certification (PMH-C).
-Yesenia has experience providing mental health services to adolescents, adults, and children (birth to five), and their caregivers in the areas of trauma, exposure to violence, attachment, child welfare experiences, acculturation and immigration related experiences, grief and loss, adjustment to life transitions, and perinatal experiences.
+Yesenia (she/her) is an outpatient psychotherapist with the Department of Social Work and Community Health, partnered with Rush’s OB-GYN practices.
+Yesenia obtained her master’s degree in social work from the University of Chicago at Illinois.
+Yesenia completed a perinatal mental health certification.
+Yesenia has experience providing mental health services to adults and their caregivers in the areas of trauma, exposure to violence, attachment, child welfare experiences, acculturation and immigration related experiences, grief and loss, adjustment to life transitions and perinatal experiences.
 Yesenia works to build safety and trust in the therapeutic relationship.
-With a strengths-based, client-centered, and relational approach, Yesenia works to create a safe, nonjudgmental, and supportive space for individuals to begin to explore the themes that bring them to therapy and gain insight and skills, while also empowering individuals throughout their journey.
-Yesenia individualizes her therapeutic approach, utilizing evidence-based and trauma-responsive practices including psychodynamic framework, cognitive behavioral approaches, attachment-based theory, mindfulness, and motivational interviewing.
+With a strengths-based, client-centered and relational approach, Yesenia works to create a safe, non-judgmental and supportive space for individuals to begin to explore the themes that bring them to therapy and gain insight and skills, while also empowering individuals throughout their journey.
+Yesenia individualizes her therapeutic approach, using evidence-based and trauma-responsive practices, including psychodynamic framework, cognitive behavioral approaches, attachment-based theory, mindfulness and motivational interviewing.
 Yesenia is a bilingual and bicultural provider in Spanish.

 Michelle Bautista, MA, LCSW